nwfsc-fram/boatnet/docs/dev-notes/README.md

 * You will no longer need `npm install` or `yarn install` for this workspace.
 Instead we'll be using:
   * `lerna bootstrap`  (Instead of `npm install`.
 Links local packages together and install remaining package dependencies)
   * `lerna clean` (Run AFTER bootstrap)
+  * `lerna run  build` (Builds everything.
+Usually you only do this before merging to master, as a check.)
-  * `lerna add whatever-package --scope="my-project"` (Add a single dependency to matched scope, e.g. obs-wcgop-optecs)
+  * `lerna add whatever-package --scope="my-project"` (Add a single dependency to matched scope, e.g. obs-wcgop-optecs) You can also `yarn add xyz` from your project directory, to keep it in scope.

 * For boatnet, we are using the Lerna and Yarn Workspaces monorepo pattern.
 This will minimize node_packages redundancy.
   * Note that each app/library/etc can be standalone, however, we want to use lerna/yarn to make development easy.